 It is possible to profit and make money spread betting on the financial markets, if you buy low and sell high, or sell high and buy low.
 But as with any form of short-term leveraged speculating on the financial markets, it may be harder than you think.

-If you look in our comparison tables of spread betting platforms you can see that less than 30% of retail traders make money spread betting.
+If you look at our comparison tables of spread betting platforms, you can see that less than 30% of retail traders make money spread betting.